Inhomogeneous random graphs, isolated vertices, and Poisson approximation: U-statistics of a Poisson process

 \allco

 Let $k \in \N$, and let $\bS_k(\BX) := \{\xi \in \bS(\BX): |\xi| =k\}$.
 Let $h: \bS_k(\BX) \to \{0,1\}$ be measurable.
 For $\xi \in \bS(\BX)$ set

 Let $s >0$, and let $\eta$ be a Poisson process on $\BX$ with mean measure $\lambda := s \mu$.
-We seek to apply Theorem \ref{thSteink} to $W:= F(\eta)$ for this choice of $F$, the so-called Poisson $U$-statistic.
-Assume $\mu$ is diffuse; as is the case elsewhere in this paper, this assumption is for notational convenience only.
+We seek to apply Theorem \ref{thSteink} to $W:= F(\eta)$ for this class of choices of $F$, called $U$-statistics of the Poisson process $\eta$.
+Assume $\mu$ is diffuse; once again, this assumption is for notational convenience only.